Acktarius/conceal-assistant/README.md

 User admin is already created, contact @Acktarius for password

-To be done:
+To do list:
-- [ ] To regulate access to register page
+- [ ] remove the glitch which require to reload the page
-- [ ] To allow to have more than one user ? and option to delete some user?
+- [ ] when miner deactivated, option to change miner pool and wallet
-- [ ] Delete user

 Exploring feature :
 - [ ] Creating a separated FrontEnd using Reactjs by @Ki-ll